wordofwarning/wordofwarning.org/hab/index.md

 is_index: true

 ---
 ###Stimulating…extraordinary…performance…

+STOP PRESS: if you have been directed here for news of the vacuum cleaner's Manchester performances of *Mental*: please click [here](/current/2013-domestic/vacuumcleaner/index.html).

 Based in Manchester, hÅb is a producer, developer and advocate of contemporary performance, live art and sited work in the North West. greenroom's key partner for over a decade, hÅb aims to maintain its legacy, working in collaboration with a range of venues to produce showing opportunities, platforms and artist development projects like Emergency, Turn, Hazard and Works Ahead.

 Essentially industry-facing, hÅb works with artists, colleagues and venues to create the best possible opportunities for new work to flourish.